adrinecl/milestone-project1/README.md

 ### Media

 - The videos and photos used on the website are free to use and are available at ![Pexels](https://www.pexels.com/).
-- The images used for the gallery page were taken from this other open source site

 ### Acknowledgements